-In CY 2020, there were four near-fatalities from indicated maltreatment and two fatalities, a decrease from CY2019 where there were nine near-fatalities and four near-fatalities (Figure 18).
-Among the four near-fatalities in CY2020, three incidents involved children under 6 years of age (two children were under the age of 1).
-Among the two fatalities in CY2020, one incident involved a child under 6 years of age.
-Three of the children with a near fatality incident in CY2020 had previous involvement with DCYF, two had a positive Newborn Developmental screening, and one had previously engaged with home visiting services or FCCP ser (Table 2).
+In CY 2021, there were eight near-fatalities from indicated maltreatment and one fatality, an increase from CY2020 where there were four near-fatalities (Figure 18).
+Among the eight near- fatalities in CY2021, all incidents involved children under 6 years of age (three children were under the age of 1).
+Four of the children with a near fatality or fatality incident in CY2021 had previous involvement with DCYF, five had a positive Newborn Developmental screening, and one had previously engaged with home visiting services or FCCP services (Table 2).